meceqs/meceqs/docs/index.md

 # Meceqs

 Meceqs is a modular messaging framework that can be used for in-process and out-of-process messaging.

-# Demo
+It targets .NET Standard so it can be used on .NET Core, .NET Framework, Mono, Xamarin and the Universal Windows Platform.

-The following demo code should give you a first look at Meceqs and why we think it is useful.
-This is the demo scenario:
+The following demo scenario should give you a first look at Meceqs and why we think it is useful:

 * Your frontend web app has a sign-up page that sends a HTTP request with a `CreateCustomerCommand` to the customers context Web API.
 * Your ASP.NET Core Web API from your customers context receives the command and invokes the handler in your business layer.